tudelft3d/Testbed4UBEM/README.md

 3. Vegetation

-    Trees are modelled as *SolitaryVegetationObject* with implicit geometries in three level of detail (LoD1-Lod3).
+    Trees are modelled as *SolitaryVegetationObject* with implicit geometries in three level of detail (LoD1-LoD3).

 ![3D Rijssen-Holten](./img/LandscapeRijssenHolten_QGIS.png "Rijssen-Holten 3D view")

+## Citation
+If you are using this testbed in a scientific context, please cite the following paper:

+León-Sánchez, C., Agugiaro, G., and Stoter, J.: CREATION OF A CITYGML-BASED 3D CITY MODEL TESTBED FOR ENERGY-RELATED APPLICATIONS, Int.
+Arch.
+Photogramm.
+Remote Sens.
+Spatial Inf.
+Sci., XLVIII-4/W5-2022, 97–103, https://doi.org/10.5194/isprs-archives-XLVIII-4-W5-2022-97-2022, 2022 [[BibTeX]()]